C242-PS458-ByeTrash/ByeTrash/README.md

 ---

-## Fitur Tambahan
+## Additional Features
-- **API Swagger**: Akses dokumentasi API untuk integrasi dengan sistem lain.
-[Lihat Dokumentasi](https://byetrash-913316825970.asia-southeast2.run.app/swagger)
+- **API Swagger**: Access the API documentation for integration with other systems.
+[View Documentation](https://byetrash-913316825970.asia-southeast2.run.app/swagger)

 ---

-## Lisensi
+## License

-Proyek ini dilindungi di bawah lisensi MIT.
-Lihat file [LICENSE](LICENSE) untuk detail lebih lanjut.
+This project is protected under the MIT License.
+[LICENSE](LICENSE) file for more details.

 ---

 <p align="center">
-  🚀 **Mulai perjalanan Anda menuju pengelolaan sampah yang lebih pintar dengan ByeTrash!** 🌟
+  🚀 **Start your journey toward smarter waste management with ByeTrash!** 🌟
 </p>